 Play as a method of critique.

 With thanks to: Craven Arts (Skipton), Arts Council England and Craven Council.
 Fresh Perspective (workshop hosts) and Low-Fi Sci-Fi players.
 Samra Mayanja (voice acting) and Andrew Walker (3D CGI).
-Images by: Jules Lister
+Bella Milroy (closed captions) and Kieran Ryan (voice narration of audio descriptions - currently editing) Images by: Jules Lister